MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/xaml-templated-controls-csharp-winui-3.md

 For more information on how dependency properties work, see [Dependency properties overview](/windows/uwp/xaml-platform/dependency-properties-overview).

 ## Define the default style for BgLabelControl
 A templated control must provide a default style template that is used if the user of the control doesn't explicitly set a style.
-In this step, we will create a generic template file for our control.
+In this step, we will modify the generic template file for our control.

-Make sure that **Show All Files** is still toggled on (in **Solution Explorer**).
-Under your project node, create a new folder and name it "Themes".
-Under `Themes`, add a new item of type **Visual C# > WinUI > Resource Dictionary (WinUI)**, and name it "Generic.xaml".
-The folder and file names have to be like this in order for the XAML framework to find the default style for a templated control.
+The generic template file is generated when you add the **Custom Control (WinUI)** to your app.
+The file is named "Generic.xaml" and is generated in the **Themes** folder in solution explorer.
+The folder and file names are required in order for the XAML framework to find the default style for a templated control.
 Delete the default contents of Generic.xaml, and paste in the markup below.